markgyoni/geopol/docs/Getting_Started/Joining.md

 Modification for a unfair advantage is cheating and bannable.
 This includes certain Texture Packs.
 (I.e: Xray, Invisibly Be Gone)

 The modpack gets updated regularly.
-When this happens, a update will be required.
+When this happens, an update will be required.
 More on this below.

 ## Ram